pdm-project/pdm/docs/usage/scripts.md

 !!! note
-    `call` scripts don't support the `{args}` placeholder as they have access to `sys.argv` directly to handle such complexe cases and more.
+    `call` scripts don't support the `{args}` placeholder as they have access to `sys.argv` directly to handle such complex cases and more.

 ### `{pdm}` placeholder